ChrisCummins/chriscummins.github.io/index.md

 title: Chris Cummins
 ---

+# Hello.

-Hello, I'm Chris.
+I'm Chris.
 A full time geek and student of Computer Science and Electronic Engineering in the UK.
 My passion is to make software for a living.

-I'm currently looking for a *job*!
+I'm currently looking for a **job**!
 Take a look at my [CV](/cv.html) and drop me an [email](mailto:chrisc.101@gmail.com), I'd love to have a chat. ;-)

 -----